 - Climate control features for extreme temperature applications

 Designed with the operator in mind, the Crown FlexSeat delivers a smooth and comfortable ride through its flexible seat back, wider seat,and durability.

 Action Lift, Inc. represents Crown Equipment Corporation and UniCarriers Forklifts.
-Crown consistently receives recognition for excellence in ergonomics and innovative, award-winning designs as well as a promoting a culture of sustainability.
-And UniCarriers has recently introduced a new seat for its Class I, IV and V forklifts designed with a low-profile mechanical suspension that reduces vibration and features improved weight adjustment and lumbar support.
+Crown consistently receives recognition for excellence in ergonomics and innovative, award-winning designs, as well as promoting a culture of sustainability.
+And UniCarriers has recently introduced a new seat for its Class I, IV, and V forklifts designed with a low-profile mechanical suspension that reduces vibration and features improved weight adjustment and lumbar support.
 Both companies are devoted to investing in exceptional engineering with research and development for technology and ergonomic advancements.

-In Northeastern Pennsylvania, Action Lift is ready to be your material-handling solutions partner.
+Action Lift is ready to be your material-handling solutions partner in Northeastern Pennsylvania.
 Contact us today for a DEMO.